Generate summary with AI

 This script specifies the path to your .exe file and uses the Start-Process cmdlet to execute it.
 It’s a small step towards automation, but it demonstrates how PowerShell can simplify your IT tasks and boost your productivity.

-To take your automation to the next level a community-driven shared script library packed with solutions meticulously crafted by MSPs and IT professionals.
+To take your automation to the next level, check out our community-driven shared script library packed with solutions meticulously crafted by MSPs and IT professionals.
 These scripts are tailored to simplify complex tasks like software management, system configuration, and more, saving you time and effort while enhancing your IT workflow’s efficiency.
+Recent developments in AI, specifically agentic AI (an autonomous AI model that learns and reasons), have ensured that IT management will never be done the same way again.
+Atera’s Copilot enhances PowerShell automation by creating scripts based on plain-language prompts, helping IT teams quickly create, edit, and deploy commands across devices.

 Running EXE Files in PowerShell with Atera